bulv1ne/dab-template/README.md

 ### Creating a target

-Add a new deployment target (environment) to your project:
+Add a new deployment target (environment) to your project.
+Replace `TARGET_PROFILE_NAME` with the Databricks profile name for the target environment (e.g., production, staging):

 ```sh
 databricks bundle init https://github.com/bulv1ne/dab-template --template-dir dab-target --profile TARGET_PROFILE_NAME